 Objectives

-1. A qualitative assessment of the experiences of women who were elected to local government in 2019, including those who plan to run for election in 2024, and those who do not wish to run again resulting in an analysis of retention rates.
+1. A qualitative assessment of the experiences of women who were elected to local government in 2019, including those who plan to run for election in 2024, and those who do not wish to run again, resulting in an analysis of retention rates.

 2. To monitor whether recommendations made in Beyond the Dáil 2019 were implemented and if so, what impact, if any they have had in improving the experience of women in local government and those who wish to run for election.